Filtering Data

 You can filter events by providing a condition where only events that match a specific Regex pattern are taken for further processing.

-stream application that you created in the previous example.
+For this purpose, you can use the TemperatureApp stream application that you created in the previous example.
 However, instead of filtering the readings for a specific room no, you can filter the readings for many rooms of which the room number matches a specific regex pattern.

 To filter events as described, follow the procedure below.